mcohen01/node-quickbooks/README.md

 <a name="getRefundReceipt" />
 #### getRefundReceipt(id, callback)

-Retrieves the RefundReceipt from Quickbooks
+Retrieves the RefundReceipt from QuickBooks

 __Arguments__